Black Guzmán

-Miguel Wenceslao Guzmán Huerta (1916 – December 1, 1973), best known by his ring name Black Guzmán, was a Mexican luchador (or professional wrestler).
+Miguel Wenceslao Guzmán Huerta (1916 – December 1, 1973), best known by his ring name Black Guzmán, was a Mexican professional wrestler.
 His ring name was a nickname he had earned due to his tan skin color.
-Guzmán's style was centered on the headscissors, pioneering several variations of the headscissors takedown, and was one of the first luchadors to work a fast-paced, aerial style.
+Guzmán's style was centered on the headscissors, pioneering several variations of the headscissors takedown, and was one of the first professional wrestlers to work a fast-paced, aerial style.
 He was the first Mexican National Light Heavyweight Champion, winning a tournament in 1943.
 Guzmán also competed under his real name for Texas-based Southwest Sports, Inc. for a number of years, including eight reigns as the NWA Texas Heavyweight Champion and one run with the NWA Texas Tag Team Championship alongside Rito Romero.

 Guzmán was the brother of fellow wrestlers El Santo, Pantera Negra and Jimmy Guzmán, as well as the uncle of El Hijo del Santo and the great-uncle of Axxel, Santo Jr. and Rocker II.

 Biography

 Guzmán was born in 1916 in Tulancingo in the Mexican state of Hidalgo, to Jesús Guzmán Campos and Josefina Huerta Márquez as the fourth of seven children.
 The family moved to Mexico City in the 1920s in order go earn a living.
 When old enough Guzmán began training for his professional wrestling career alongside his younger brother Rodolfo, who later became known as El Santo.

-Guzmán is part of an extended lucha libre family, that includes his brothers Pantera Negra and Jimmy Guzmán.
+Guzmán is part of an extended professional wrestling family, that includes his brothers Pantera Negra and Jimmy Guzmán.
 He is the uncle of El Hijo del Santo and the great-uncle of wrestlers Axxel, Santo Jr. and Rocker II.